FemicrownX/FemicrownX/README.md

-# 👋 Hi, I'm Femi Crown | AI & Data Analyst
+# 👋 Hi, I'm Femi Adeola | AI & Data Analyst

 🚀 Passionate about leveraging AI and data analytics to drive insights and innovation.
-With a strong background in **machine learning, predictive analytics, and data visualization**, I work with **Python, R, SQL, and Power BI** to solve complex problems and create data-driven solutions.
+With a background in **machine learning, predictive analytics, and data visualization**, I work with **Python, R, SQL, and Power BI** to solve complex problems and create data-driven solutions.

 ---